Kraut juice

-It is widely available in many central and eastern European countries, such as Germany and Serbia, and in the parts of the Northeast and Midwest where German immigrants settled, such as central and western Pennsylvania.
+It is widely available in many central and eastern European countries, such as Germany, and in the parts of the Northeast and Midwest where German immigrants settled, such as central and western Pennsylvania.

 It may be taken as a dietary supplement, as it is a source of vitamin C, B vitamins, Vitamin E, Vitamin K, potassium (475 mg), calcium, phosphorus, sulphur, iron, copper, zinc, magnesium and lactic acid.

 Uses

 Kraut juice may be drunk alone or used as a component in mixed drinks.

 It is one of the alternatives used in Romania to give the traditional soups ciorbă its sour taste.